khalid-hussain/shaheen/chap16.md

 The youth replied, "The Lion of Granada does not need any permission to enter the Valley of the Falcon."

-The youth was the commander of this group of mujahideen.
+The youth was the commander of this group of mujāhidīn.
 On his single cue, a soldier brought Musa's tied horse.
 The youth addressed Musa and said, "Please mount your horse.
 Our horses are on the other side of the stream."